nickcoutsos/threejs-animation-lunch-and-learn/README.md

 This will start a dev server on `http://localhost:1234`.
 Or better yet use the GitHub-hosted version of the [lunch and learn slides](https://nickcoutsos.github.io/threejs-animation-lunch-and-learn/).

-Either way you can browsethrough the slides with the left and right arrow keys.
+Either way you can browse through the slides with the left and right arrow keys.
 If you happen to be viewing this at the same time that I'm presenting you should recieve slide change events via websocket messages for synchronized viewing for better performance than you'd get from a video stream.